usnistgov/SFA/README.md

 ## Prerequisites

 Microsoft Excel is required to generate spreadsheets.
 CSV (comma-separated values) files will be generated if Excel is not installed.

-The STEP File Analyzer and Viewer can only be built and run on Windows computers.
-This is due to a dependence on the IFCsvr toolkit that is used to read and parse STEP files.

 Install the IFCsvr toolkit that is required to read STEP files.

 - Run the installation file ifcsvrr300_setup_1008_en-update.msi from the 'files' directory
-- You might have to run it from a temporary directory such as C:\Users\username\AppData\Local\Temp
+- You might have to run it from a temporary directory such as C:/Users/username/AppData/Local/Temp

 Download the SFA files from the GitHub 'source' directory to a directory on your computer.